rapphy243/Catching-Plagiarists/README.md

 ## Description

 *   This project is my work for my CS Data Structures class
-*   It solves the Catching Plagiarists problem
+*   It solves the catching plagiarists problem
 *   Features a terminal GUI to select essays and detect hits in essay pairs

 ## Installation

 *   Git clone or download .ZIP of project files
-*   Open in BlueJ and compile "CatchingPlagiaristsGUI" or compile it yourself
+*   Open in BlueJ and compile "CatchingPlagiaristsGUI"
-*   Run CatchingPlagiaristsGUI
+*   Run main method in CatchingPlagiaristsGUI

 ## License